Camp Lejeune water contamination: Joel Shriberg

 In January 2011, retired Marine Joel P. Shriberg filed suit against the US Government, claiming that Lejeune's contaminated water caused his breast cancer.
-Shriberg was stationed at Lejeune from September 1957 through April 1959.
+Shriberg was stationed at Camp Lejeune from September 1957 through April 1959.

-Multi District Litigation: PreTrial Consolidation, 2011–present
+Litigation, 2011–present

 In 2011, 10 lawsuits were consolidated in U.S. District Court in the Northern District of Georgia.
 In October 2014, a federal appeals court rejected the North Carolina legislature's attempt to extend a time limit for filing pollution-related lawsuits.
 On October 14, 2014, the 11th U.S. Circuit Court ruled that CERCLA did not preempt North Carolina's statutory limits.

-A multi-district litigation, MDL-2218, was dismissed on North Carolina statute of repose grounds on December 5, 2016, and the appeal to the 11th Circuit failed (Straw, et. al. v.
+A multi-district litigation, MDL-2218, was dismissed on North Carolina statute of repose grounds on December 5, 2016, and the appeal to the 11th Circuit failed (Straw, et al. v.
 United States, 16-17573).
 The U.S. Supreme Court refused certiorari.
-The Camp Lejeune Justice Act of 2022, Section 804 of the PACT Act, S. 3373, now provides an extended period for filing.
+The Camp Lejeune Justice Act of 2022, Section 804 of the PACT Act, S. 3373, now provides an extended period for filing.The Act is also known as "CLJA".

 In 2022, as part of the Honoring Our PACT Act, Congress introduced the Camp Lejeune Justice Act.
 The Camp Lejeune Justice Act would allow those exposed to the contaminated drinking water at the Marine Corps Base to file a Camp Lejeune water contamination lawsuit and recover compensation for their injuries.